How should I prepare for the LSAT?

 - Familiarize yourself with the test

 Get familiar with the types of questions on the LSAT.
 The best place to start is with LSAC.org since LSAC is the maker of the test.
 For an overview of the test visit About the LSAT.
-After you have read the overview, review the sample questions with explanations at Preparing for the LSAT.
+After you have read the overview, review the sample questions with explanations at LSAC's Types of LSAT Questions.

 - Take a timed LSAT practice exam

-The June 2007 exam is available for free download at Preparing for the LSAT.
+Free practice exams are available for free from LSAC here.
+You can also take a timed test for free via Khan Academy.
 While many students are nervous about taking a practice LSAT before they have started preparing, it is important to determine a baseline score so you can make sure you are improving with practice.
 If you take the practice exam and do fairly well, then you can target certain question types and focus on maximizing your score.If you take it and don’t score well, don’t despair; you haven’t started to study and practice yet.
 Use your score as motivation to get started.

 - Develop a study plan